 The best bras are ones that lift and support your bust.
 But the best sports bras have to do all that and more.
 The good news is technology is improving all the time so you no longer have to hold your boobs during exercise.
 These are the new sports bra brands you need to know about.

-From Oysho's yoga-specific styles to the eco-friendly options to make you feel ever better about working out, we've got an option for everyone.
+From Oysho's yoga-specific styles to the eco-friendly options to make you feel ever better about working out, we've got a pick of the best sports bras for everyone.

 The new sports bra brands to try

 Oysho's yoga edit

 Spanish brand Oysho.com (sister brand to Zara) is most known for its loungewear, swimwear and activewear.
 The latest collections are dropping in online, and this starts with the 'Comfortlux' edit to provide greater comfort for yogis.
 The collection has leggings which adapt to fit the body and cross-back bras to focus on unrestricted movement.
 The materials are all also quick drying and made from a high strength fabric.
 The strappy back bra (seen in the above Instagram pic) comes in black, grey, mauve and blue and you can get it for £22.99, here.

 Boden's first activewear collection

 We always love Boden for a staple dress or a perfect print to brighten up our wardrobes.
 Now, they're a go-to for activewear and loungewear, too.
 Dropping its first collection in August, the edit comprises of comfy joggers and chic hooded tops for relaxing and colour-block leggings and bras for exercising.
 Made for low impact sports, the 'Jessica' bra (seen above) is available in sizes 6-22 and also features removable padding in the cups.
 Shop the sleek green, navy and pink style for £40, here.